 (CN) – A North Carolina nonprofit sued the Federal Highway Administration and state Department of Transportation claiming they approved construction of a bridge in the state’s Outer Banks region without conducting a proper environmental review.

-In a complaint filed in the federal court in Raleigh, North Carolina on Feb.
-2, plaintiff Save Our Sound OBX acknowledges that the regulators’ approval of the so-called “jug-handle bridge” grew out of settlement between the agencies and a conservation group that promised to drop a lawsuit against them if they agreed the bridge would not go through the Pea Island National Wildlife Refuge.
+In a Feb.
+2 federal complaint filed in Raleigh, North Carolina, plaintiff Save Our Sound OBX acknowledges that the regulators’ approval of the so-called “jug-handle bridge” grew out of settlement between the agencies and a conservation group that promised to drop a lawsuit against them if they agreed the bridge would not go through the Pea Island National Wildlife Refuge.

 Save Our Sound and six local residents who are also plaintiffs in the litigation contend the regulators’ approval of the current configuration of the bridge violated the National Environmental Policy Act because they failed to take the required hard look at environmental impacts and reasonable alternatives.